 Whenever I get on a flight I always count the number of rows to the nearest exit, so I can grope my way out of a smoke-filled cabin if the worst should happen.
 A totally pointless exercise, as in reality I’d be toast, but at least it makes me feel better.

-What is worth doing is checking your exit route if you’re planning to move your email archives elsewhere.
+What is worth doing is checking your exit route if you’re planning to store your content in a hosted cloud service.

-What’s involved in getting your data back out of the Cloud has to be a primary consideration if you are planning to migrate to it.
-Ask your prospective vendor these questions:
+What’s involved in getting your data back out of the cloud has to be a primary consideration if you are planning to migrate into it.

 - How easy will it be to get my data out,

 - How quickly can I get at it?
 Will it be over the network or on a disk?

 - What about chain-of-custody during the extraction process?

 - How will I know I’ve got everything back?